 sponsored by the LOUISIANA-GULF COAST CHAPTER OF THE AMERICAN BAMBOO SOCIETY

-2017 will mark the nineteenth year that LGCC and ABS members have come to Avery Island to help clear and clean E. A. McIlhenny’s plantings of timber bamboos.
-Coordinator with Ken Ringle for the weekend is Judge Edwards, who can be reached by phone at (337) 898-1469 or by email at email@example.com.
+2018 will mark the 20th year that LGCC and ABS members have come to Avery Island to help clear and clean E. A. McIlhennys plantings of timber bamboos.
+Coordinators with Ken Ringle (202-412-1989) for the weekend are Judge and Elizabeth Edwards, who can be reached by phone at (337) 898-1469 or by email at email@example.com.

-As in years past, the weekend is limited to LGCC members and to Avery Island Family members and their guests.
+As in years past, the weekend is limited to LGCC members (INTERESTED NEWCOMERS ENCOURAGED TO JOIN!) and to Avery Island Family members and their guests.
 While there is no registration fee for the weekend, we do ask that you pre-register for any meals you plan to eat and include payment for these by check enclosed with your registration form.

-Sunday morning, February 26, we will reassemble at 9:00 a.m. at the Marsh House where ABS members will be giving presentations on bamboo culture and applications.
+Sunday morning, February 25, we will reassemble at Marsh House where, beginning at 9:00 a.m., ABS members will be giving presentations on bamboo culture and applications.
 If you have bamboo artwork or crafts to show off or skills to share, this is the time and place!
-Among the speakers will be botanist Dr. Gary Landry, formerly of the University of Louisiana in Lafayette.
-He will give a presentation on his 2016 inventory of the woody plants in Jungle Gardens, including two new plants previously unknown in Louisiana and extremely rare in the entire U.S., and a grove of exotic bamboo hitherto
+Among the speakers will be veteran botanist Dr. Garrie Landry of University of Louisiana –Lafayette who has studied and inventoried the plant life of Avery Island for more than 20 years and will talk on the botanical context in which E.A.
+McIlhenny’s bamboo planting took root.
+We also hope to have as our guest Sonja Sheasley, director of corporate partnerships at the World Bamboo Organization, to speak about her efforts to foster and validate entrepreneurial production of bamboo products.

 EQUIPMENT: For Saturday’s work party, wear sturdy shoes and clothes, and bring gloves.
 February temperatures can be unpredictable, so dress accordingly.
-If you have a chain saw and are skilled in using it, please contact Judge Edwards.
-(Use of battery-operated power tools is not recommended, however, since there are no readily available power sources in or near the groves for recharging batteries.)
+If you have a chain saw and are skilled in using it, please contact Judge or Elizabeth Edwards.
+(Those with battery-operated power tools are cautioned that power sources for recharging in the garage at nearby Fiddler’s Green are limited, so extra batteries are recommended.)
 Other useful tools include pruning saws, loppers, hand shears, and general heavy-duty gardening tools.
 There may be an opportunity to dig a few designated plants.
 We will have liability waver forms for all to sign.
 You will need to be alert at all times to the proximity of chain saws, power equipment, and falling culms, and to observe caution in using any sharp tools.
 Please bring, and use, all recommended safety equipment including safety glasses, gloves and hearing protection, particularly when working near the chain saws.
 And don’t forget mosquito spray, sunscreen and any other items and necessities to be comfortable.

 Please check back here for any last-minute updates regarding the weekend.